BHemert/BHemert/README.md

 ---

-- 🔭 I’m currently a Embeddes Software Consultant at ALTEN
+- 🔭 Technical Software Engineering Consultant at ALTEN
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/bjorn-van-hemert-160715198/)

 ---